 x = [1, 2, "hello"] # `x` has type `Vector{Any}`

-The two operations may seem equivalent, as they both ultimately compute 1 + 2.
-However, the methods used in each case differ, with the first approach being faster because the function call is type stable.
+The two operations may look identical at first glance, since both ultimately evaluate 1 + 2.
+However, the way Julia compiles and executes each version differs significantly, and the first approach ends up being faster.
+The key distinction is that the first function is type stable.

 There are several mechanisms to determine whether a function call is type stable.
 One of them is based on the @code_warntype macro, which reports all the types inferred during a function call.
 To illustrate its use, consider a function that defines y as a transformation of x, and then uses y to perform some operation.